Alivn-W/Coursera-Java-Programming-and-Software-Engineering-Fundamentals/README.md

-# (Coursera) Java Programming and Software Engineering Fundamentals
+# (Coursera) Java Programming and Software Engineering Fundamentals.
+All Projects are tested in IntelliJ